TechWatching/techwatching.dev/input/posts/sqlclient-active-directory-authent.md

 password="P@ssw0rdToChange!" # to change to have a more secured password

 # Retrieve your public IP.
-# Replace by your local machine IP if your are executing this script from cloud shell.
+# Replace by your local machine IP if you are executing this script from cloud shell.
 startIP=$(dig +short myip.opendns.com @resolver1.opendns.com)
 endIP=$startIP

-# Retrieve your current logged in user to be used as sql server admin.
+# Retrieve your current logged-in user to be used as SQL server admin.
-# Change with another user id if you want another user to be admin.
+# Change with another user id if you want another user to be an admin.
 azureaduser=$(az ad signed-in-user show --query "objectId" -o tsv)

 echo "Creating $resourceGroup..."